AbuTalha3/Football-World-Cup-2026/README.md

 ## Team Profiles:
 Explore detailed profiles of all participating teams, including squad lists, player bios, and `team statistics`.
 You can cheer for your team and increase ratings by buying their shirts and other dress items.
 ## Venue Information:
 Learn about the stadiums hosting the matches, including location details, seating capacity, and facilities.
+Venues will be added as soon as the schedule is made available.
 ## Predictions and Polls:
 Participate in polls, make predictions, and engage with other fans to share your opinions and insights.
 ## Customizable Notifications: